lnicoletti/twitter-network-scraper/README.md

 # twitter-network-scraper
-A script to scrape the ego network of any Twitter user.
+A script to scrape the ego network of any Twitter user using the powerful tool Twint.